Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "To escape from the world means that one's mind is not concerned with the opinions of the world."
+> "My mind seems to have become a kind of machine for grinding general laws out of large collections of facts."
-> — **Dogen**
+> — **Charles Darwin**

 ---